ippocratis/location-history/README.md

 Or

-- Simply clone this repo , put your .rec filea in thw root dir and run "docker compose up --build -d"
+- Simply clone this repo , put your .rec files in the root dir and run "docker compose up --build -d"

 - A copy_files.py is also added in this repo .
 You could fill the source and destination dir for .rec files and run it periodically in a cronjob.